sashetophizika/hyprscratch/README.md

 * `special`: uses the special workspace.
 Ignores `stack`, `shiny` and is ignored by `clean` and `cycle`.

+### Extra hyprscratch commands:

+* `cycle`: cycles between non-special scratchpads in the order they are defined in the config file.

+* `hideall`: hides all scratchpads, useful mostly for stacked ones.

+* `reload`: reparses changes to the config file without restarting the daemon.

+* `get-config`: prints out the parsed config, useful for debugging potential syntax issues.

 ## Other Relevant information
 To find the title needed for a scratchpad, run `hyprctl clients` and check the `initialTitle` field.
 An incorrect title results in the scratchpad not being hidden and a new one being spawned instead.